England Football Online

 AW

-England: C.Jayes, P.Creamer, P.Martin-Chambers, P.Johnstone, A.Marchantᶜ, M.Buckley, P.Bradshaw, C.Guthrie, T.Spinner, P.Smith, R.Goodlass.
-Unused subs: P.Ewart, K.Stroud.
+England: C.Jayes, P.Creamer, P.Martin-Chambers, P.Johnstone, A.Marchantᶜ, M.Buckley, P.Bradshaw, C.Guthrie, T.Spinner, P.Smith, R.Goodlass. (unused: P.Ewart, K.Stroud).

 Schools' football in the Republic had been re-booted with the formation of the Irish Secondary Schools' Football Association in 1968, and they now resurrected annual encounters with their neighbours from across the water.
-Wales won 3-1 in Dublin, two months earlier, in their first meeting since 1963, and now England embarked on a whistle-stop visit to play two matches in less than 24 hours.
+Wales had lost, 3-1 in Dublin, two months earlier, in their first meeting since 1963, and now England embarked on a whistle-stop visit to play two matches in less than 24 hours.

 Victory Shield